Independent film reflects on the condition of the human mind in drama thriller.

 To read ACCENT’s interview with the filmmakers, click here.

-By: Nalani Nuylan
+Review by: Nalani Nuylan

 How do we know the people we choose to befriend?
 By proxy, how well does the audience know the character(s) they are following?

 “A Patient Man” is the film debut of writer/director Kevin Ward.
 Screened at the 2019 Austin Film Festival, this hidden gem introduces Tom (Jonathan Mangum), a man who is trying to piece his life back together after a great tragedy.
 On his road to recovery, he befriends a man named Aaron (Tate Ellington) who rides the same train with him.
 All the while answering these pivotal questions in the process.

 Told in a nonlinear plot structure, the film takes the audience on a trip to solve the mystery of what happened to our protagonist while revealing truths on how grief, guilt and revenge affect the human psyche.

 The best way I can describe this trip is in the metaphor of a massive puzzle with a box that has no big picture finish.
 You will notice some key puzzle pieces and involuntary want to join the game.
 After seeing how some of the pieces of the film fit together, you will eventually begin to assume how the story will unfold in the end.
 Yet, as the audience puts that last piece of the film together the big picture may actually surprise you.